Monte Bravo MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns saved bank connections with specific fields (connector_id, item_id, bank name, add_connection_url), distinguishing it from sibling list tools like list_accounts or list_transactions.
+The description clearly states the tool returns saved bank connections and lists the exact fields (connector_id, item_id, bank name, add_connection_url).
+It distinguishes itself from siblings like openfinance_list_accounts and openfinance_list_transactions by focusing solely on connections.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.